arnaud4d/documentation/docs/ViewPro/vpLanguageRef.md

 <!-- END REF -->

 #### Description

+The `VP Font to object` utility command <!-- REF _command_.VP_Font_to_object.Summary -->returns an object from a font shorthand string<!-- END REF -->.
+This object can then be used to set or get font property settings via object notation.

 In the *font* parameter, pass a font shorthand string to specify the different properties of a font (e.g., "12 pt Arial").
 You can learn more about font shorthand strings [here](https://www.w3schools.com/cssref/pr_font_font.asp).